Programerinthemaking/Connect/README.md

 # Jovita Pais

 I'm Jovita from Canada, and I do Web design and Development.
-I enjoy learning languages like Python and studying frameworks like WordPress alongwith Photography.
+I enjoy learning languages like Python and working on WordPress CMS alongwith Photography.

 📫 Message